mageddo/java-examples/sql-data-partitioning/README.md

 __Partitioned table__
 * Selects by UNIQUE key are a bit slower than on non partitioned tables (0 vs 1ms)
-* Selects by range tends to be faster than no non partitioned tables even mainly if updates are intensive
+* Selects by range tends to be faster than on non partitioned tables even if updates are intensive
 * Inserts performance tends to be constant because a new partition will be used when the current start to get "too big"

 __Table with a high number (400) of partitions__